cljfx/cljfx/README.md

                     :children [{:fx/type :label
                                 :text "Hello world"}]}}}))
 ```
-Evaluating this code will create and show this window:
+Evaluating this code will create and show a window:

 ![](doc/hello-world.png)